Cascading

 $entityManager->flush();

-// With cascade, persisting the order persists all items
+// With cascade: persisting the order is enough

 $order = new OrderEntity();